oceanumeric/innoLab-Videos/ai-agents/slides.md

     - in terms of quality
         - for images - resolution, etc.
         - for text - grammar, etc

+---

+# ~50TB of data means what?

+- High quality of data collected from the Internet
+    - with very good labels
+    - in terms of quality
+        - for images - resolution, etc.
+        - for text - grammar, etc
 - Structured data collected from the Internet
     - knowledge graph
     - things are mapped to each other
         - images to text
         - problems to solutions

 ---